Snarling/bitburner-scripts/box/README.md

 #### Parameters
 - `title`: A string containing the titlebar text content.
 - `mainContent`: A string containing the main html or text content which is included in the body of the created box.
 - `extraClasses`: Any additional arguments will be treated as extra classes to add to the main box container.
-The only included extra class is ["prompt"](#prompt).
+The included class ["prompt"](#prompt) will darken the rest of the screen to grab the user's attention.
+The included class "min" will spawn the box in minimized mode.
 #### Return value
 The box element, which is an [Element](https://developer.mozilla.org/en-US/docs/Web/API/Element) object with some [additional member functions](#additional-member-functions-of-box-elements).
 #### Example